3 words to use (and mean) this year

 In fifty-year-old Kenya, I fear we are in danger of forgetting the necessity of saying (and meaning) Please, Sorry and Thanks.
 There are too many of us strutting around like demigods, belittling all around us and feeling entitled to cut in, grab, snatch or demean.

 Our lives would be infinitely more bountiful if these three words, felt acutely and meant sincerely, became a daily part of them.
-May they enrich yours in 2014.
+May they enrich yours this year.